Waziup/waziup.io-old/content/courses/waziapps/index.md

 =============

 You need to be familiar with:

 - Raspberry PI
 - A general knowledge of sensor nodes (e.g. Arduino, ESP, etc)
 - Docker container concept
+- A basic knowledge of programming (in either Python, Go or Javascript)

-You need to have basic knowledge of at least one of the following programming languages:
+You will need the following Hardware:
-  - Python
-  - Go Lang
-  - JavaScript

-The required Hardware:
 - A Raspberry pi
 - An SD Card (at least 8GB)
 - Internet Connection

 Level: **Intermediate**